Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - I encountered a problem here regarding the switches.
 At first, no sound was being played, and when I started printing in Processing the lane values were 0.
 So I decided to try and use Arduino separately to see what the problem was, using the Serial Monitor.
 Here I noticed that at Random points the switch values would change, and after closer analysis it turns out that I had not had ground connected to the circuit.
 I then had to mess around with the noteDuration a bit to figure out the right length for the note to play.

 ### Takeaways
- - I could add a length for the different types of notes that are to beplayed rather than have the same exact length each time, to make the songs more accurate.
+ - I could add a length for the different types of notes that are to be played rather than have the same exact length each time, to make the songs more accurate.

+#### Next Step
+ - To make it feel more like a game, add a Start Screen, Help Screen and End of Level Screen.

 ## April 25, 2021
 ### Goals